Privacy policy

 In the event that we outsource certain parts of data processing (“order processing”), we contractually oblige processors to use personal data only in accordance with the requirements of data protection laws and to ensure the protection of the rights of the data subject.

-There is no data transfer to bodies or persons outside the EU outside the case mentioned in this declaration in section 4 and there are no plans to do so.
+Data transfer to bodies or persons outside the EU outside the case mentioned in this declaration in section 4 does not take place and is not planned.

-Under what circumstances we will pass on your data to third parties if we have your permission to do so.
+Under what circumstances we will share your data with third parties if we have your permission to do so.

-For the purpose of commissioned data processing and to be able to offer you products and services, but only on the condition that the party receiving your data has contractually agreed to process or use the data only as authorized by Mozilla.
+For the purpose of order data processing and in order to be able to offer you products and services, but only on condition that the body receiving your data has contractually undertaken to process or use the data only as authorized by your browser (Mozilla, Google Chrome, etc.).

 If this is required by law.
-We will comply with the law and will disclose your information when we receive a governmental or (in connection with a claim) court order to do so.
+We will act in accordance with the law and will disclose your data as soon as we receive a corresponding official or (in connection with a lawsuit) court request.
 As soon as we are requested to disclose your personal data, we will inform you unless we are legally prohibited from doing so.
 If we receive such a request, we will only disclose your personal data if we believe in good faith that we are legally required to do so.
 However, nothing in this statement is intended to limit any legal remedies or objections you may have to such a request from a third party to disclose your data.

-If we assume that this is necessary to prevent damage to you or third parties.
-We will only disclose your information if we have a good faith belief that it is reasonably necessary to protect the rights, property or safety of you, our other users, Mozilla or the public.
+When we believe it is necessary to prevent harm to you or others.
+We will only share your information if we have a good faith belief that it is reasonably necessary to protect the rights, property or safety of you, our other users, Mozilla or the public.

 If you live in a country other than Belgium, we may need to transfer your data to a service provider in your country (e.g. logistics provider).
 This means that your data may be processed on one of these computers in another country, which may have a different level of data protection than your country.
 By submitting your data to us, you consent to this type of transfer of your data.
 Regardless of the country in which your data is located, we will comply with applicable law and will also comply with the obligations imposed on us by this Privacy Policy.

-If our organizational structure or legal status changes (if we undergo restructuring, are acquired, or become insolvent), we may transfer your information to a successor or affiliate.
+If our organizational structure or legal status changes (if we undergo restructuring, are acquired, or become insolvent), we may transfer your data to a legal successor or an affiliated company.

 2.1 Contact by e-mail, telephone or post